What’s the Difference Between Vocational School and College?

 3. Professional – The instructors at UEI often boast years of experience within the professions they teach, ensuring they pass along experience and skills that are most relevant to future employers.

-4. Supportive – From the moment you walk through the door, the UEI College staff ensure each student is offered the support they need to achieve their goals – from application, enrollment, and financial aid to classroom instruction, on-the-job experience, and professional placement after graduation.
+4. Supportive – From the moment you walk through the door, the UEI College staff ensure each student is offered the support they need to achieve their goals – from application, enrollment, and financial aid to classroom instruction, and on-the-job experience.

 Frequently Asked Questions